-M.Eng and M.A.Sc. can apply to the UBC Engineering Co-Operative Education program which provides an excellent opportunity for students to gain practical industrial experience to complement formal engineering studies.
+M.Eng. students can apply to the UBC Engineering Co-Operative Education program which provides an excellent opportunity for students to gain practical industrial experience to complement formal engineering studies.
 The industrial experience periods extend the duration of Masters studies by 4 to 8 months and is time well spent.
 Among the many positive outcomes of participation in the Co-op program are:

 - an opportunity to learn how to work effectively in the working world;